-20 Elements of Modern Web Design That You Need to Know
+20 Elements of Modern Web Design in 2023

 Have you ever wondered why someone likes one website more than the other when they accomplish the same end goal?
 Website designs have a lot to do when it comes to incline a user and imprint the website in a user’s mind.
 But website designs have never been the standard textbook theoretical process and will never be.
 Like everything related to technology, website designs keep evolving as well and are affected by a lot of parameters in between.

 In this post, we shall be discussing some of the modern web designs that have either become a favorite of the user or are better as a user experience.
 Since a browser is now used more than ever as we are being restricted to our homes, a better-designed website will prove to be very efficient for the business and maintaining a loyal user base.
 In the end, I hope these points will change your reflection on some points and help you improve your web designing.

 The first thing to remember while creating a website today is to keep the design minimal and place only necessary elements on the landing page.
 You can organize the rest of your elements on different pages or concise menus, but the landing page should be minimal in the design.